alliance-genome/agr_jbrowse_zfin/README.md

 (https://www.gnu.org/software/parallel/parallel_tutorial.html), which is
 provided in the base image at https://hub.docker.com/r/gmod/jbrowse-gff-base.
-It is configured to use "96%" of the available CPUs/cores, though in typical execution, it will never get close to that level of utilization since the Ansible- spawned machine will have way more cores than is needed for this processing.
+It is configured to use "96%" of the available CPUs/cores, though in typical execution, it will never get close to that level of utilization since the Ansible-spawned machine will have way more cores than is needed for this processing.

 In GoCD, there are two pipelines associated with this process.
 The first is JBrowseSoftwareProcessZfin in the SoftwareBuild group.
 The pipeline fetches the